provisioner/Provisioner/README.md

 packager.php - takes this project and combines it into tgz packages that can then be used on systems like Endpoint Manager for FreePBX

+merge_data.php - Merges all json data into one json export depending on brand & family.

 ## Samples
 parse_csv.php - uses phones.csv to generate TFTPboot files